 1. Directory Structure

-Organise your repository with one directory per project.
-Shared assets and global configurations live at the root.
+One directory per project.
+Shared assets and global configuration live at the repository root.

 my-docs/